 We have a few calculators that are similar in nature - you can check out our margin with VAT (or sales tax), margin with a discount or the very similar markup calculator.
-If you are running a business, you may find VAT calculator and sales tax calculator convenient, too.
-If you are looking for something else, feel free to visit the finance category to find more helpful calculators.
+If you are running a business, you may find our VAT calculator and sales tax calculator convenient, too.
+If you are starting your own business, feel free to visit our collection of start up calculators to get you on your feet.

 How to calculate profit margin

 - Find out your COGS (cost of goods sold).
 For example

 - Find our your revenue (how much you sell these goods for, for example

 - Calculate the gross profit by subtracting the cost from the revenue.

 $50 - $30 = $20